faraz-alm/Project_1-Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-A small game which every individual must have played in their childhood created with the help of python.
+A small game which every individual must have played in their childhood created with the help of Python Programming Language.